 Historically, the Brazilian Real reached an all time high of 5.99 in May of 2020.
-Brazilian Real - data, forecasts, historical chart - was last updated on May of 2020.
+Brazilian Real - data, forecasts, historical chart - was last updated on June of 2023.

-The Brazilian Real is expected to trade at 5.33 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 5.50 in 12 months time.
+The Brazilian Real is expected to trade at 5.09 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 5.52 in 12 months time.